rusalshrestha98/python-fundamentals-jupyter-notebook/notebooks/README.md

 9.)
 Run the command `pip3 install jupyterlab` to install JupyterLab in your virtual environment

 11.)
-Run the command `cd python-fundamentals-jupyter-notebook` to navigate into the Notebook directory
+Run the command `cd python-fundamentals-jupyter-notebook/notebooks/` to navigate into the Notebook directory

 13.)
 Run the command `jupyter lab` to open the Jupyter notebook in your local environment